-To look after yourself & Wight Waves & Wight Sails we would you to kindly read & adhere to the following:
+To look after yourself & Wight Waves & Wight Sails we would ask you to kindly read & adhere to the following:

-The chalets can get condensation problems very quickly especially when the shower is used & or you are cooking.
+The chalets can get condensation problems very quickly especially when the shower is used and if you are cooking.
 To prevent condensation from damaging the chalet we ask you to not fully close the windows whilst you are in the chalet.
 Please close them on the security lock so that air continues to flow.
 After a shower please open the bathroom window & if cooking a window or two.